prebid/prebid.github.io/dev-docs/modules/permutiveRtdProvider.md

 | Ozone       | `ozone`    | No                   | Yes                |

 Key-values details for custom parameters:
-* **Custom Cohorts:** When enabling the respective Activation for a cohort in Permutive, this module will automatically attach that cohort ID to the bid request.
-There is no need to enable individual bidders in the module configuration, it will automatically reflect which SSP integrations you have enabled in your Permutive dashboard.
-Permutive cohorts will be sent in the `permutive` key-value.
+* **Custom Cohorts:** The module configuration will automatically reflect the SSP integrations (_Activations_) you have enabled in your Permutive dashboard.
+Any additional bidders you want to pass data to will need to be configured.
+Permutive cohorts will be sent in the permutive key-value.

 * **Audience Connector:** You'll need to define which bidders should receive Audience Connector cohorts.
 You need to include the `ID` of any bidder in the `acBidders` array.
 Audience Connector cohorts will be sent in the `p_standard` key-value.